-CFA level 1 exam is the first of the three-tier tests we need to go through in the CFA Program.
+CFA Level 1 exam is the first of the three-tier tests to pass in the CFA Program.
 It involves basic knowledge and comprehension questions focusing on investment tools, and some questions require analysis.
 Plus, the CFA Level 1 syllabus changed somewhat in 2022, so let’s review the content you need to know to pass the CFA in 2023.

-The focus of this level is on testing of knowledge and comprehension, instead of analysis and application.
+The CFA Level 1 exam focuses on knowledge and comprehension instead of analysis and application.

-The rest includes corporate finance, equity, fixed income, derivatives and portfolio management, most of which will be repeated in Level 2 and 3 with more emphasis.
+The rest includes corporate finance, equity, fixed income, derivatives and portfolio management, most of which will be repeated in Levels 2 and 3 with more emphasis.

 Level 1 is 100% multiple choice questions.
-There are 120 questions in the morning session and 120 in the afternoon, and each session is 3 hours long.
-This implies you have 90 seconds per question on average.
+There are 90 questions in the morning and 90 in the afternoon, and each session is about 2 hours and 15 minutes long.
+Therefore, you have 90 seconds per question on average.

 All questions are equally weighted and positively graded.
-Each question is independent of each other.
+Each question is independent of the others.

-Please note that there is only one test date for the next two levels, so you should strategize when you’d like to start your CFA journey.
+Please note that the test dates for Levels 2 and 3 are limited, too.
+Therefore, you should strategize when you’d like to start your CFA journey.